tadinadb/getting_and_cleaning_data_project/README.md

 A decription of the methods used to obtain the data and variable names are available in the readme and features txt files that are part of the data set.

-This project has 5 objectives to be completed.
+This project has 5 objectives:

 1) To merge training and testing data sets